Last revised: February 2025

 For the purposes of this Policy, the following definitions shall apply:

-“Harassment” is a form of discrimination.
-It means improper comment or conduct that a person knows or ought reasonably to know would be unwelcome, offensive, embarrassing, or hurtful.
-Harassment may result from one incident, or a series of incidents.
-Harassment can occur between co-workers, between management and employees, between employees and Union members, or between employees and third parties, like vendors, with whom employees come in contact with in the course of their work.
+Harassment can occur between co-workers, between management and employees, between employees and Union members, or between employees and third parties, like vendors, with whom employees come in contact within the course of their work.

-Harassment can be based on a prohibited ground of discrimination, as set out in provincial human rights legislation, such as race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sexual orientation, gender identity, gender expression, age, record of offences, marital status, family status, disability, language, etc. However, it doesn’t have to be.
+Harassment can be based on a prohibited ground of discrimination, as set out in provincial, territorial, and federal human rights legislation, such as race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sexual orientation, sex, gender identity, gender expression, age, record of offences, marital status, family status, disability, language, etc. However, it doesn’t have to be.
 Improper conduct or comment which has no work-related purpose can also constitute harassment.

 “Sexual Harassment” under this Policy means: